AlessandroAvi/NodeRed_mlClassification_tfjs/README.md

 ### Find/create a dataset for the model training
 In my case I had to find a dataset that contains lots of images of people with and without masks.
 At the beginning I created a small dataset of 60 images using my webcam just for becoming confident with the training of the model and perform fast trainings.
 Later I found on the internet these two dataset that I merged together.
 [Dataset_1](https://www.kaggle.com/omkargurav/face-mask-dataset) - [Dataset_2](https://www.kaggle.com/dhruvmak/face-mask-detection).
 In order to be able to use these images in the training I need to have all the images resized to a shape of 224x224 pixels.
 I did this using the [roboflow](https://roboflow.com/) website, which is a great tool for perfoming dataset augmentation and merging datasets with differents annotations.
 In this I simply loaded the entire dataset and requested to have all the images in the training folder with no augmentation.
+Since I was able to load models from th web I alsot rained a model to classify dogs and cats in order to show the felxibility of this node.
+The model that I trained can be found at the [link](https://github.com/AlessandroAvi/Node_red_tfjs_classification/tree/main/Saved_model).
+In this case the dataset that I used is downloaded from [here](https://www.kaggle.com/karakaggle/kaggle-cat-vs-dog-dataset) and I reduced its size to a total of 10000 images.

 ### Create and train a model for the image classification